ssenmosip/mosip-temp-documentation/FRS-MOSIP-Sub-Systems.md

 1. UIN should not contain ADMIN defined restricted number

 ## 2. Configuration Server

+The Central config server provides following functionality
+1. It provides functionality to read XML files and Property files
+2. It helps to manage all the configuration files stored at a centralized location in Git
+3. It provides a functionality to change the property for a micro-service , it can reflect the changes dynamically without redeploying the micro-service.
+4. This component allows all the configurations to come from a central server

 ## 3. Audit Manager
 Audit Manager takes data from different Modules and stores it in the Audit DB.
 It needs to receive following attribute against each audit record.
 1. Audit Event ID - Mandatory